Get paid up to $18,750 for your referral to ExtensisHR! Start Referral Close

 With a focus on giving back to the community, many Muslims spend time during the month of Ramadan completing acts of charity and attending late-night prayer sessions called Taraweeh.

-Between fasting and a potentially altered sleep schedule, it can be common for Muslim people to experience dehydration, fatigue, headaches, and more during Ramadan.
-There are several things SMBs can do to help keep their Muslim employees comfortable, engaged, and productive.
+During Ramadan, fasting and a potentially altered sleep schedule may lead to dehydration, fatigue, headaches, and more.
+However, there are several steps business leaders can take to help keep their Muslim employees comfortable, engaged, and productive throughout the month.

 How to celebrate Ramadan at work